MUSC Bulletin | Introduction

 In order to address the shortage and maldistribution of physicians in our state, the South Carolina AHEC sponsors the Statewide Family Medicine Residency Training Program.
 Family Medicine is the medical specialty which provides continuing and comprehensive healthcare for individuals and families.
 The family physician typically functions as the patient's means of entry into the healthcare system.
 The South Carolina Family Medicine Residency Training Programs are located in Anderson, Charleston, Columbia, Florence, Greenville, Greenwood, Seneca and Spartanburg.

 The Rural Dentist Program was established by the South Carolina Legislature in July of 2005.
 This program assists with the repayment of educational loans of dentists who agree to practice in a Health Professional Shortage Area (HPSA) or serve as full-time faculty at the MUSC College of Dental Medicine.
-The expectation is that during their commitment period these dentists will establish viable practices or academic careers at the College of Dental Medicine, become involved in their respective communities and remain after the four-year funding period is over.
-Priority for this program is given to those demonstrating financial need and expressing the intent to remain in an underserved area or in an area of critical faculty need at the MUSC College of Dental Medicine.
+The expectation is that during their commitment period these dentists will establish viable practices or academic careers in the College of Dental Medicine, become involved in their respective communities and remain after the four-year funding period is over.
+Priority for this program is given to those demonstrating financial need and expressing the intent to remain in an underserved area or in an area of critical faculty need in the MUSC College of Dental Medicine.

 The South Carolina AHEC continues to provide innovative services that support the state’s healthcare workforce – connecting students to careers, professionals to communities and communities to better health.